B.S. in Athletic Training

 Admission & Application Process

-Students at USM who would like to apply to the ATEP should first declare athletic training as their major.
+Students at USM who would like to apply to the AT Program should first declare athletic training as their major.
 Once the major is officially declared, an advisor in athletic training will be assigned to the student.

 Students interested in applying must attend a mandatory application meeting held Thursday, Sept.
 12, 2013, in HPR 105 at 4 p.m.
 If you cannot attend, you must contact Dr. Bill Holcomb in advance.

-*Please Note* The application process for the ATEP takes place only during fall semester.
+*Please Note* The application process for the AT Program takes place only during fall semester.
 The application process for admission into the program is competitive and merely completing the application process does not guarantee admission.
 A maximum of 16 students will be accepted each year.

-Eligibility for the BOC exam is contingent upon completion of a program accredited by the CAATE that must instruct the standard educational competenices within the curriculum.
+Eligibility for the BOC exam is contingent upon completion of a program accredited by the CAATE that must instruct the standard educational competencies within the curriculum.
 Passing the certifying examination is a requirement for licensure in most states.
+The average passing rate for first-time candidates from Southern Miss for cohorts graduating during 2010-11, 2011-12 and 2012-13 is 83.3%.
+The national average passing rate is currently being calculated by the BOC and will be posted here as soon as it becomes available.

 Links of Interest